tlamedia/gtm-kit/readme.txt

 == Changelog ==

-= 1.X =
+= 1.14.2 =

-Enhancements:

 Bugfixes:
 * Items was not loaded correct in the Ease Digital Downloads begin_checkout event.
-* Using variation product selection without including gtmkit_product_data would result in a JavaScript error.
 * Fixes a problem where variation products would use the master product id.
 * Fixes an error when shipping was selected in the WooCommerce block cart.
+* Using variation product selection without including gtmkit_product_data would result in a JavaScript error.
 * Using the WooCommerce 'All products' block without including gtmkit_product_data would result in a JavaScript error.

-Other:

 = 1.14.1 =